reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 # Multiple Sclerosis MRI Prediction

 ## Project Overview
-This repository contains the implementation of a Vision Transformer (ViT) model designed to classify Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.
-We leveraged the Vision Transformer (ViT) model to achieve this task.
-The dataset used in this project was acquired from a previous study by [Macin et al., 2022](https://www.mdpi.com/2076-3417/12/10/4920).
+This repository contains the implementation of a Vision Transformer (ViT) model designed to predict Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.
 The goal is to classify images into one of four categories: Control-Axial, Control-Sagittal, MS-Axial, and MS-Sagittal.

 ## What is Multiple Sclerosis?
 Multiple Sclerosis (MS) is a chronic demyelinating disease characterized by the presence of plaques in the white matter of the central nervous system.
 These plaques can disrupt the flow of information within the brain, and between the brain and the rest of the body.
 MS can be diagnosed using MRI, which helps identify the characteristic lesions associated with the disease.

 ## Dataset Classes
+The dataset used in this project was acquired from a previous study by [Macin et al., 2022](https://www.mdpi.com/2076-3417/12/10/4920).

 The dataset consists of axial and sagittal MRI images divided into four classes:
 1. **Control-Axial:** Axial MRI images from healthy individuals.
 2. **Control-Sagittal:** Sagittal MRI images from healthy individuals.